strawberrypy-developers/strawberrypy/docs/tutorial.rst

 Adding disorder and vacancies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In order to add disorder and vacancies to a given model we can use the following methods of the class (available for both supercells and finite models):
+In order to add disorder and vacancies to a given model we can use the following methods of the classes (available for both supercells and finite models):

 .. code:: python